Skip main navigation

 Applying the Social Grade approximation to other data

-The Social Grade approximation can be modelled onto an external dataset, such as a market research survey, using the same algorithm that has been applied to the 2021 Census.
+The Social Grade approximation can be modelled onto an external dataset, such as a market research survey, using the algorithm that was applied to the 2021 Census in England, Wales and Northern Ireland.

-This first entails ensuring that the dataset contains all the necessary variables, presented in a required order and coded exactly as prescribed.
+To achieve this, it is essential that the dataset exactly follows a required data map, i.e. contains all the necessary variables, presented in a required order and coded exactly as specified.

-The process is explained in this document and uses a set of R scripts and data files that may be downloaded here.
+The process and data map are explained in this document.
+The algorithm involves running a set of R scripts which may be downloaded here.

-This report, from the JICPOPS Technical Committee, was produced to examine the ability of 2021 Census Approximated Social Grade to predict Social Grade at regional level, in line with the corresponding evaluation carried out on the 2011 Census Approximated Social Grade output.
+The analysis is in line with the corresponding evaluation carried out on the 2011 Census ASG output.
 The report includes comparable results on the 2011 measure, where available.

 The report provides strong evidence that Approximate Social Grade is a good predictor of Social Grade at a regional level.
 The report can be downloaded from here